Movement and Motor Resources for Australian Primary Schools

 Letter Formation for Little People – Foundation Font – Step 2 (Subscription)

-This is a PLD School License resource
+This is a PLD Whole School License resource.

 By purchasing this license, this program will be accessible as a digital flipbook that will be stored in your secure account on the PLD website.
 The program will be accessible as a digital flipbook that teachers can access on any device for as long as the license is active.
 A School Licence is valid for 12 months from the date of purchase and can be shared with all staff employed at the school.

 We highly recommend that either the Principal, Deputy Principal or a member of the admin team purchase the School Licence in order to manage the account and its users.
-For more information, visit our School Licence FAQ.
+For more information, visit our Whole School Licence FAQ.

 A junior primary approach to instructing letter formation in FOUNDATION FONT.
 Handwriting is fundamental to literacy.
 Once children have mastered the essential pre-writing patterns, they